Business tips

 “Making meaningful comments?
 Absolutely!
 Your replies should become part of the conversation and not just a response to the original tweet.
 This is what will cause others to click on your name and see who that is.
 If they are impressed, you've got a follower.”

-A great reply not only boosts your visibility but also establishes you as someone worth following.
+A great reply not only boosts your visibility but also establishes you as someone worth pushing the follow button.

 2. Participate in Twitter communities and events